ggerganov/llama.cpp/examples/server/README.md

     `id_slot`: Assign the completion task to an specific slot.
 If is -1 the task will be assigned to a Idle slot.
 Default: `-1`

     `cache_prompt`: Re-use KV cache from a previous request if possible.
 This way the common prefix does not have to be re-processed, only the suffix that differs between the requests.
 Because (depending on the backend) the logits are **not** guaranteed to be bit-for-bit identical for different batch sizes (prompt processing vs. token generation) enabling this option can cause nondeterministic results.
-Default: `false`
+Default: `true`

     `samplers`: The order the samplers should be applied in.
 An array of strings representing sampler type names.
 If a sampler is not set, it will not be used.
 If a sampler is specified more than once, it will be applied multiple times.
 Default: `["dry", "top_k", "typ_p", "top_p", "min_p", "xtc", "temperature"]` - these are all the available values.